greenboxal/doggohub/doc/administration/monitoring/performance/grafana_configuration.md

 configured you can simply run `bundle exec rake` and the InfluxDB database will be configured for you.

-For more information see the [influxdb-management README](https://gitlab.com/gitlab-org/influxdb-management/blob/master/README.md).
+For more information see the [influxdb-management README](https://doggohub.com/doggohub-org/influxdb-management/blob/master/README.md).

 ## Import Dashboards

 You can now import a set of default dashboards that will give you a good start on displaying useful information.
-GitLab has published a set of default [Grafana dashboards][grafana-dashboards] to get you started.
+DoggoHub has published a set of default [Grafana dashboards][grafana-dashboards] to get you started.
 Clone the repository or download a zip/tarball, then follow these steps to import each JSON file.